aileeng3835/Blackjack/README.md

 	- Press anywhere on the screen to close the rules

 ## Test
-- Run the test folder in PyCharm
+- Run the tests folder in PyCharm

 ## Next Steps
 - Allow for multiple players (either controlled by the user or AI)